jrdegbe/thamesthrive-api/docs/qa/how_to_personalize_messages.md

   inside, for example {{ event@properties.name }}.
 These placeholders will represent the dynamic information that will be replaced when the template is processed.
-* __Use Template__: After creating the template, you can use it as a data source in various plugins within Tracardi.
+* __Use Template__: After creating the template, you can use it as a data source in various plugins within ThamesThrive.
 For example, you can reference the template in the SMS77 plugin to generate personalized SMS messages, or in the SMTP email plugin to create customized email content.

 ---